 If we don’t have a plan for dinner we are far more likely to call in for a takeaway or eat some convenience food.
 This is something we really struggle with.
 Its bad for our health and for our bank balance!

-When I meal plan I know exactly what we’re having, when I need to start to prepare it and that I have all the ingredients at home and ready to go.
-We now appreciate the takeaways far more as they are less regular and more of a treat.
+When I plan our meals I know exactly what we’re having, when I need to start to prepare it and that I have all the ingredients at home and ready to go.
+A healthy meal plan means we now appreciate the takeaways far more as they are less regular and back to being a treat.

-Prior to my meal planning days I would go to the supermarket and buy just whatever I thought we might need.
-Regularly I wasn’t able to make a full meal out of them so would need to go back and get some more things a few days later.
+Prior to my menu planning days I would go to the supermarket and buy just whatever I thought we might need.
+Regularly I wasn’t able to make a full evening meal out of them for a whole week so would need to go back and get some more things a few days later.

 Items regularly went to waste, or were frozen for a “later” that just never came.
 By planning our meals in advance I only buy what we will need for the week.
 I can utilise everything we buy fully with a little forward planning.